Looking for info about Disability Vehicles? Go here.

 - Street/stock vehicles with minimal changes or temporary decorations.

-- Vehicles which too strongly resemble the original form or where too much of the base vehicle is unmutated and still visible.
+- Vehicles that too strongly resemble the original form or where too much of the base vehicle is unmutated and still visible.

 In addition to the above criteria, you must also: